ionic-team/stencil-site/src/docs/components/styling.md

 ### What is the Shadow DOM?

 The [shadow DOM](https://developers.google.com/web/fundamentals/web-components/shadowdom) is an API built into the browser that allows for DOM encapsulation and style encapsulation.
 The shadow DOM shields a component’s styles, markup, and behavior from its surrounding environment.
-This means that we do not need to be concerned about scoping our CSS to our component, nor worry about a component’s internal DOM being interfered with by anything outside of the component.
+This means that we do not need to be concerned about scoping our CSS to our component, nor worry about a component’s internal DOM being interfered with by anything outside the component.

 When talking about the shadow DOM, we use the term "light DOM" to refer to the “regular” DOM.
 The light DOM encompasses any part of the DOM that does not use the shadow DOM.